leonardofaria/leonardofaria.net/content/posts/2020/07/29/bento-theme-released.md

 ### PostCSS

 CSS libraries like Bootstrap and TailwindCSS are often critized for their weight.
-Offering modular styles has its tradeoff however packages like [postcss-purgecss](https://www.npmjs.com/package/@fullhuman/postcss-purgecss) can avoid the big CSS files.
+Offering modular styles has its tradeoff however packages like <A href="https://www.npmjs.com/package/@fullhuman/postcss-purgecss">postcss-purgecss</A> can avoid the big CSS files.

-The setup I used here came from the [hugopipes-tailwindcss](https://github.com/budparr/hugopipes-tailwindcss), in case you are curious.
+The setup I used here came from the <A href="https://github.com/budparr/hugopipes-tailwindcss">hugopipes-tailwindcss</A>, in case you are curious.

 ## Future